 However, there are regulations that must be followed for installation.
 And you’ll need a certified Gas engineer to carry out the work, which may be expensive.

 They may get dirty quickly due to food spillage from overflow, and can be tricky to clean.
 In today’s market they can also be costly to repair or service.
-A trusted appliance repair company will be essential for you to get affordable prices from fully qualified technicians.

 Cooking Efficiency Facts

 Induction vs gas hob running costs have been thoroughly researched and in terms of energy use induction is cheaper to run.
 Home Energy experiments show that boiling water on an induction cooktop took almost three minutes less time.

 - Induction methods were also proved to be 74% more efficient in converting energy to heat